olooney/oranlooney.com/content/post/genji-ko.md

 there's an overall trend from many separate groups to fewer groups, but there are just too many cases where the order is arbitrary.

-I found a ton of references that put the genji-ko in a different order, and even some that tried to stretch it to 54 using some kind of duplication or introducing irregular patterns.
+I found a ton of references that put the genji-kō in a different order, and even some that tried to stretch it to 54 using some kind of duplication or introducing irregular patterns.
 However, the association between the 52 patterns and chapter titles for chapters 2-53 of the *Tale of Genji* seem